 They also live in solidarity: They share, exchange, and help one another.
 Among them, nobody dies of hunger or is abandoned.
 The elders are considered wise and are respected.
 These are values and wisdom that we should follow in order to build a better world, with more peace and equality.

 BE – In your opinion, what are the greatest challenges facing the indigenous in Brazil at present?

 EB – They are now facing a number of difficulties.
-Many amendments proposed by the current government would reduce their rights and take their lands back [like PEC 215, which proposes that land demarcation be the responsibility of the National Congress, and Marco Temporal (Land Act), an unconstitutional piece of legislation which would entitle indigenous peoples only to lands that were in their possession on October 5, 1988, the date that Brazil’s constitution was rewritten after the end of a long military dictatorship].
+Many amendments proposed by the current government would reduce their rights and take their lands back [like PEC 215, which proposes that land demarcation be the responsibility of the National Congress, and Marco Temporal (Land Act), an unconstitutional piece of legislation which would entitle indigenous peoples only to lands that were in their possession on October 5, 1988, the date that Brazil’s constitution went into effect, rewritten after the end of a long military dictatorship].
 Indigenous peoples should be seen as important contributors to so-called “development”, to agriculture and to the economy.
 Too often, they are shut out.

 The indigenous should be considered partners in building a healthier and more sustainable agriculture.
 They developed, for example, natural fertilizers, agroforestry techniques, and advanced and complex pedology [soil science] that could help farmers.
 They know more than anyone about plants, trees, the times of production of fruits and seeds.
 They could participate in reforestation projects or other initiatives that would have positive effects on farms, the forest, and indigenous communities themselves.